toml-f/toml-f/doc/how-to/table.rst

 To represent this data we can use a single *task_config* derived type with a polymorphic *driver_config* member identifying the actual task.
-For this example we will have two implementations of such task such as LBFGS and Velocity Verlet, which are defined in the following snippets.
+For this example, we will have two implementations of such tasks such as LBFGS and Velocity Verlet, which are defined in the following snippets.

 .. literalinclude:: table/aot/src/task.f90
    :caption: src/task.f90
    :language: fortran
    :lines: 9-35

-To read the array of tables we start from the root document and fetch the *tasks* entry as array using the ``get_value`` interface.
+To read the array of tables we start from the root document and fetch the *tasks* entry as an array using the ``get_value`` interface.
-The length of the whole arrays is known and we can use it to allocate the list of *task_config* values before reading the individual entries.
+The length of the full arrays is known and we can use it to allocate the list of *task_config* values before reading the individual entries.
-The individual tables inside the array can addressed using the ``get_value`` interface by passing the (one-based) index.
+The individual tables inside the array can be addressed using the ``get_value`` interface by passing the (one-based) index.

 .. literalinclude:: table/aot/src/task.f90
    :caption: src/task.f90